Kchour/MKZ_controller/README.md

 ```

 1. Launch the simulation by following the steps above
-1. Generate a list of waypoints (delimited by ','...see /nodes folder) or collect waypoints using the waypoint_collect script under /nodes folder
+1. Generate a list of waypoints (delimited by ','...see /nodes folder) or collect waypoints using the waypoint_collect script under /nodes folder.
+	1. An example set of waypoints are provided by the file "circlefixed_example.dat".
+It is a circle with radius 20 meters.
+The vehicle in the stimulation has already been set up to follow it (with the correct orientation and positioned near the start of the waypoints).
-	1. Use a teleop package to move the vehicle: https://wiki.ros.org/teleop_twist_keyboard
+	1. Else,use a teleop package to move the vehicle: https://wiki.ros.org/teleop_twist_keyboard
 ```
 rosrun vehicle_controllers collect_waypoints
 ```